GerHobbelt/owemdjee/README.md

 - **HDiffPatch** [📁](./HDiffPatch) [🌐](https://github.com/GerHobbelt/HDiffPatch) -- a library and command-line tools for Diff & Patch between binary files or directories(folders); cross-platform; runs fast; create small delta/differential; support large files and limit memory requires when diff & patch.
 - **libdist** [📁](./libdist) [🌐](https://github.com/GerHobbelt/distlib) -- string distance related functions (Damerau-Levenshtein, Jaro-Winkler, longest common substring & subsequence) implemented as SQLite run-time loadable extension, with UTF-8 support.
+- **libharry** [📁](./libharry) [🌐](https://github.com/GerHobbelt/harry) -- Harry - A Tool for Measuring String Similarity.
+The tool supports several common distance and kernel functions for strings as well as some excotic similarity measures.
+The focus of Harry lies on implicit similarity measures, that is, comparison functions that do not give rise to an explicit vector space.
+Examples of such similarity measures are the Levenshtein distance, the Jaro-Winkler distance or the spectrum kernel.
 - **open-vcdiff** [📁](./open-vcdiff) [🌐](https://github.com/GerHobbelt/open-vcdiff) -- an encoder and decoder for the VCDIFF format, as described in [RFC 3284](http://www.ietf.org/rfc/rfc3284.txt): The VCDIFF Generic Differencing and Compression Data Format.
 - **rollinghashcpp** [📁](./rollinghashcpp) [🌐](https://github.com/GerHobbelt/rollinghashcpp) -- randomized rolling hash functions in C++.
 This is a set of C++ classes implementing various recursive n-gram hashing techniques, also called rolling hashing (http://en.wikipedia.org/wiki/Rolling_hash), including Randomized Karp-Rabin (sometimes called Rabin-Karp), Hashing by Cyclic Polynomials (also known as Buzhash) and Hashing by Irreducible Polynomials.
 - **ssdeep** [📁](./ssdeep) [🌐](https://github.com/GerHobbelt/ssdeep) -- fuzzy hashing library, can be used to assist with identifying almost identical files using context triggered piecewise hashing.